stackhpc/ansible-lustre/README.md

 The client configurations are then as follows:

 ### Client 1
-- As `fileset=/csd3` the client's `/mnt/lustre` provides access to any project directories within `/csd3`, e.g. `/mnt/lustre/proj12 ==> /csd/proj12` but prevents access to projects in `srcp`.
+- As `fileset=/csd3` the client's `/mnt/lustre` provides access to any project directories within `/csd3`, e.g. `/mnt/lustre/proj12` -> `/csd/proj12`, but prevents access to projects in `/srcp`.

 Considering access to `/csd3/proj12/`:
-- Because `trusted=true` all client users see the true uid/gids in the filesystem hence permissions (generally) function as if it were a local directory given users/groups are present on both server and client.
+- Because `trusted=true` all client users see the true uid/gids in the filesystem hence permissions generally function as if it were a local directory given users/groups are present on both server and client.
 - Client users `alex` and `andy` have a secondary group (on both server an client) of `proj12` hence get group permissions in the directory.
 - As `admin=false` the `root` user is squashed to the default `squash_uid` and `squash_gid` of 99, i.e. user `nobody` and therefore has no permissions in the directory.
 - The client user `centos` (not defined by `users.yml` but present on both client and server as a default OS user) does not have the correct secondary group and hence cannot access the directory.